TobikoData/sqlmesh/docs/quick_start.md

 Breaking changes are those that invalidate data already existing in an environment.
 For example, if a `WHERE` clause was added to a model in the `dev` environment, existing data created by that model in the `prod` environment are now invalid because they may contain rows that would be filtered out by the new `WHERE` clause.
 Other changes, like adding a new column to a model in `dev`, are non-breaking because all the existing data in `prod` are still valid to use - only new data must be added to align the environments.

 After SQLMesh creates a plan, it summarizes the breaking and non-breaking changes so you can understand what will happen if you apply the plan.
+It will prompt you to "backfill" data to apply the plan - in this context, backfill is a generic term for updating or adding to a table's data.

 ### Model kinds